The Directors are pleased to present the 90th Annual Report together

 Remuneration and other details of the said Key Managerial Personnel for

-the financial year ended March 31, 2015 are mentioned in the Extract of
+the financial year ended March 31, 2016 are mentioned in the Extract of

 the Annual Return which is attached to the Board''s Report.

 14. Board Committees

 The Board of Directors of your Company had already constituted various

-Committee, Stakeholders Relationship Committee and CSR
+Remuneration Committee, Stakeholders Relationship Committee and CSR

 voluntarily constituted the Risk Management Committee.